mymth/ractive-decorators-selectize/README.md

 })
 ```

-Set the `as-selectize` attribute to the select tag you want to use it.
+Set the `as-selectize` attribute to the `select` tag you want to use the decorator.

 ```html
 <select as-selectize value="{{selected}}">